Swiftjitsu/Hello-World/README.md

 Using your favorite text editor, create a file called server.js and type the following:

-// Display 'Hello World!' in the terminal console.log("Hello World!");
+// Display 'Hello World!' in the terminal<br />
+console.log("Hello World!");

 and then save your file.
 Next, all we need to do is run the file by typing the following command in the terminal: